 Mona Vanderwaal (Pretty Little Liars)

 Littlefinger, also known as Pete Baelish, was an unhealthy INTJ.
 He always has ulterior motives and has his moves planned out from the very beginning.
 He is power hungry and he’s the ultimate schemer.
 Littlefinger didn’t care who he hurt, or even killed, as long as it benefitted him and got him closer to the top.
 Like a true unhealthy INTJ, he was cold, calculating, and manipulative.
 He was also a great liar and he was very good at hiding his true intentions.
 Littlefinger is the kind of person who is always thinking ahead.
 He is always planning his next move and looking for ways to be one step ahead of everyone else.
 He is very intelligent and he knows how to use people to his advantage.
 He is a dangerous person and he is not to be trusted.

 O-ren Ishii (Kill Bill)

 O-ren Ishii is a typical female INTJ villain.
-She was emotionally detatched, ruthless and closed-off.
+She was emotionally detached, ruthless, and closed-off.
 INTJs often have a strong sense of justice.
 This drove O-ren Ishii to kill those who wronged her and her family and seek revenge.
 After witnessing the brutal murder of her parents, she spent her childhood avenging their death.
 She continued down this path of murderous, cold-blooded assassination.
 Ideals are important to INTJs, and they often have a strict code of ethics.
 O-ren followed her own code of morality, even if it meant breaking the law.
 O-ren sought power and became Queen of Tokyo’s underworld, where she showed little to no care for those around her.

 Severus Snape (Harry Potter)